RunyanLab/Runyan_lab_data_alignment_python/README.md

 - **celi**: The suite2p indexes relative to their index within the dff array.
 [1 X number of Cells]

 #### Alignment info
 - **Alignment_info**: contains the alignment data such as frame times and sync files used.
 Optional output to save.
-Dict of shape [1 x number of acquisitions]
+Dict of shape [1 x number of acquisitions
+  - **keys:**
+    -  _imaging_id_ - file name of acquisition
+    -  _sync_id_ - file name of sync acquisition
+    -  _sync_sampling_rate_ (Hz)
+    -  _frame_times_ - time of each frame in pclamp time
+    -  _sync_data_ - imaging y-galvo voltage trace

 #### Aligned Trials
 - **imaging**: trialized dict containing behavior and imaging data (if it exists) for each VIRMEN trial of the session of shape [1 x number of Trials]
+  - **keys for imaging['Trial_n']:**
+    -   start_it - starting VIRMEN iteration for trial n
+    -   end_it - ending VIRMEN iteration for trial n
+    -   iti_start_it - first VIRMEN iteration in the ITI
+    -   iti_end_it - last VIRMEN iteration in the ITI
+    -   virmen_trial_info - trial conditions (left vs right), choice, and reward
+    -   dff - dff matrix for frames of trial n [neurons x frames]
+    -   z_dff - z-scored dff matrix for frames of trial n [neurons x frames]
+    -   deconv - deconv matrix for frames of trial n [neurons x frames]
+    -   relative_frames - frame indexes relative to concatinated matrix of all acquisitions
+    -   file_num - acquisition number that contains trial n
+    -   movement_in_virmen_time - movement and view angle in VIRMEN time (~60Hz)
+    -   frame_id - frame index relative to the frames in the current acquisition.
+(1-frames in an acquisition)
+    -   movement_in_imaging_time - movement and view angle in imaging time (~30Hz)
+    -   good_trial - 1 for a trial that has frames for the full length of the trial, 0 if part of the trial was not imaged
+    -   speaker_1 - voltage trace for speaker 1 in pclamp time

 - **imaged_trials**: List of trials that have imaging data of shape [1 x number of Trials]

 #### Behavior